 About My Approach

 I believe, as research supports, that the most important factor in a successful therapeutic experience is the relationship between therapist and client.
 Recognizing each client is unique, I tailor my approach in order to provide the most effective method that allows the client to feel heard, understood and safe in order to begin the process of personal transformation, wisdom and well being.

-After studying various treatment approaches, including Eye Movement Desensitization and Reprocessing (EMDR) and Cognitive Behavioural Therapy (CBT), I have adopted a theoretical framework which is relational, experiential, and emotionally focused.
-My practice draws largely from Accelerative Experiential Dynamic Psychotherapy (AEDP), Emotionally Focused Therapy for Couples (EFT), and Integrative Psychotherapy.
+After studying various treatment approaches, I have adopted a theoretical framework which is relational, experiential, and emotionally focused.
+As a Certified AEDP therapist, my practice draws largely from Accelerative Experiential Dynamic Psychotherapy (AEDP).
+As well, I apply Integrative Psychotherapy, EMDR, and Emotionally Focused Therapy for Couples (EFT).
 I strive to keep abreast of current, evidence based approaches in order to provide effective, up-to-date counselling and psychotherapy to my clients.